 For those of you who are just starting out or planning to move on again within a short period of time, a furnished property might be the best choice.
 But if you’re in it for the long haul, it may be worth investing in some furniture of your own and putting it into an unfurnished rental.

 At Studios2Let, we offer fully furnished studio flats in some of London’s most desirable areas.
 Most of our studios are self-contained, with their own kitchen and bathroom.
 We have an in-house maintenance team who deal with any repairs or technical issues that come up.
 The rent is inclusive of electricity, water and heating.
-We provide free broadband internet and free selected Sky and digital channels.
+We provide free broadband internet and TV.
 All our properties have laundry facilities.
 If you need any extra information then please feel free to get in touch and we’ll be happy to help.